jiahui747/dev-test-2025/INSTRUCTIONS.md

 * **Video scrub‑on‑scroll hero** with play/pause affordances
 * **Generative particles/backgrounds** (noise, flow fields) on Canvas/WebGL with simple controls

-> Aim for smooth, performant motion (60fps where possible), sensible durations/easing, and accessible defaults (`prefers-reduced-motion`).
+> Aim for smooth, performant motion (60fps where possible),  and sensible durations/easing.

 ---